-For the tranche 2018, whose waiting period ended after the end of financial year 2021, the Supervisory Board set before the beginning of the performance period a CAGR of revenue of at least 20% over the performance period as performance target.
-As the CAGR of revenue was at least 20% over the performance period for financial years 2017-2020, the Stock Options can be excercised completely within the subsequent two-years exercise period starting in financial year 2022.
+For Tranche 2018, whose waiting period ended within financial year 2022, the Supervisory Board set before the beginning of the performance period a CAGR of revenue of at least 20% over the performance period as performance target.
+As the CAGR of revenue was at least 20% over the performance period for financial years 2017-2020, the Stock Options can be exercised completely within the subsequent two-year exercise period starting in financial year 2022.

-For the tranche 2019, the performance period ended with financial year 2021.
-The waiting period will end after the end of financial year 2022.
-The Supervisory Board set the same performance target for the tranche 2019 as for the tranche 2018, i.e. a CAGR of revenue of at least 20% over the performance period.
+For the Tranche 2019, the performance period ended with financial year 2021.
+The waiting period ended in May of financial year 2023.
+The Supervisory Board set the same performance target for the Tranche 2019 as for the Tranche 2018, i.e. a CAGR of revenue of at least 20% over the performance period.
 The CAGR of revenue was also at least 20% over the performance period for financial years 2018-2021.
-Therefore, the Stock Options from the tranche 2019 can also be exercised completely after the end of the waiting period at the beginning of the exercise period in financial year 2023.
+Therefore, the Stock Options from the Tranche 2019 can also be exercised completely after the end of the waiting period at the beginning of the exercise period in financial year 2023.

-The following table shows the revenue growth and the CAGR for the tranche 2019, whose performance period has ended in financial year 2021 as well as for the other granted tranches under the LTIP:
+The following table shows the revenue growth and the CAGR for the Tranche 2020, whose performance period has ended in financial year 2022 as well as for the other granted tranches under the LTIP:

-Overview of granted and exercised Stock Options
+d) Overview of granted and exercised Stock Options

-In financial year 2021, the tranche 2021 of the LTIP was granted to the members of the Management Board.
-For Niklas Östberg, (virtual) Stock Options in the amount of €4.0 million were granted under the LTIP.
-Emmanuel Thomassin and Pieter-Jan Vandepitte were granted (virtual) Stock Options in the amount of €1.85 million.
-The (virtual) Stock Options granted in 2021 can be exercised in financial year 2025 at the earliest.
+In financial year 2022, the Tranche 2022 of the LTIP was granted to the members of the Management Board.
+For Niklas Östberg, (virtual) Stock Options in the amount of \in 4.0 million were granted under the LTIP.
+Emmanuel Thomassin and Pieter-Jan Vandepitte were granted (virtual) Stock Options in the amount of \in 1.85 million.
+The (virtual) Stock Options granted in 2022 can be exercised in financial year 2026 at the earliest.

-During financial year 2021, no Stock Options previously granted in connection with Management Board activities were exercised by Niklas Östberg.
-Emmanuel Thomassin has exercised in financial year 2021 in total 120,000 Stock Options, which have an intrinsic value (difference between the share price at exercise date and the exercise price, multiplied by the number of exercised Stock Options) of €11.2 million.
+During financial year 2022, no Stock Options previously granted in connection with Management Board activities were exercised by members of the Management Board.
+In previous year Emmanuel Thomassin has exercised in total 120,000 Stock Options, which have an intrinsic value (difference between the share price at exercise date and the exercise price, multiplied by the number of exercised Stock Options) of € 11.2 million.
 As part of this transaction, 65,870 shares of the Stock Options exercised were sold to cover the cost of exercising the Stock Options (and taxes) and to hold 54,130 shares.